scott-downey/questpotionwhateverGenerator/README.md

 ## clean.py - Preparation
 When creating files from online tables often you have some leading spaces, some enumerations, duplicates or some awful tabbing going on.
 Clean will remove: Leading numbers, dots and dashes.
 Leading and trailing spaces.
 And will move tabbed content into newlines.
 Note: Be aware that the usage of this help-program is not always helpful.
 Maybe the text starts with: "2d6 witches appear!"... you really don't want to lose said 2 or do you?
-Therefore be careful when using it and make sure to use the right flags (which mostly are not implemented yet):
+Therefore be careful when using it and make sure to use the right flags (which mostly are not implemented yet).
+Please also be very careful not to use the wrong path :) the program can't know whether files you feed him are random tables or your very important homework:
 * `-s` keeps spaces (trailing and leading)
 * `-e` keeps leading numbers, dots and dashes (DONE!)
 * `-t` keeps tabs